The nose is the uppermost part of the respiratory tract and includes the peripheral organ of smell.

 The medial and lateral crura of major alar cartilage keep the patency of the nostril.
 The angle between the medial and lateral crura is changeable, being acute in high narrow noses and obtuse in low broad noses with flaring alae.
 This anatomical fact is of great importance in plastic surgery of the nose.

-The inside of the nose (also termed internal nose) is splitted into left and right nasal cavities by a nasal septum.
+Nose is delicate sensory organ which provides you with some of the greatest pleasures.
+Most importantly it is designed to warn and protect the body against dangers.
+The inside of the nose (also termed internal nose) is split into left and right nasal cavities by a nasal septum.